 What Is a Normal Sleeping Heart Rate?

-Last Modified 9 January 2024 First Added 19 December 2023
+Last Modified 25 September 2024 First Added 19 December 2023

 On the other hand, nightmares and dreams, which happen during what’s called REM sleep, affect our sleeping heart rate in the opposite direction.
-Think about when you last jolted awake from a nightmare, did you feel relaxed, or did you feel like your breathing and heart were working hard?
+Think about when you last jolted awake from a nightmare.
+Did you feel relaxed, or did you feel like your breathing and heart were working hard?
 That’s totally normal.
 In the REM phase, it’s not uncommon for your heart rate to be as high as it would be during light exercise.

 Contents: